Alfred Szendrei: Family

-Szendrei was married to the soprano singer Eugenie Weisz, who performed at the Vienna State Opera during Gustav Mahlers tenure as director.
+Szendrei was married to the soprano singer Eugenie Weisz, who performed at the Vienna State Opera during Gustav Mahler's tenure as director.
 The American composer and conductor Albert Richard Sendrey is the son of the couple.
 Lillian Felice Fawcett-Szendrei (1912–1999) is the daughter of Alfred and Eugenie.
 Lillian, who later changed her name to Swanson and performed as Lillian Fawcett, was also an opera soprano who performed with the San Francisco Opera, the New York City Opera, the Paris Opera and performed at the Hollywood Bowl and the Pasadena Playhouse.

 Compositions

 Sendrey composed several works, including operas, pieces for orchestra and chamber music, Lieder as well as liturgical songs.